 - Servant-Minded Engagement: The Community Outreach Unit sees themselves as servants to all Howard County residents.
 Our dedication to humble servanthood will be felt in our speech, conduct, and professionalism.
 Most importantly, we are committed to uplifting and respecting the humanity of every person we encounter.
 As an extension of the Office of Human Rights & Equity we believe it important that every person, office, department, or organization experience servant-minded engagement that causes them to feel that their humanity was seen, heard, and honored.

 Claudia M. Allen is a visionary Community Outreach Supervisor for the Howard County Office of Human Rights & Equity.
 Joining the office in July 2021, Claudia is passionate about how communications, public policy, and faith intersect to effect structural change, create equitable environments, and inspire transformed thinking.
 In her current role, Claudia has provided servant leadership by making innovative contributions to internal systems, production, various cultural events, and has initiated original programming, trainings, and webinars.
-During her tenure at OHRE Claudia has provided trainings and presentations for the Howard County Police Department, Howard County Housing Commission, Howard County Department of Children & Families, and the National Alliance on Mental Health (NAMI) of Howard County.
+During her tenure at OHRE Claudia has provided trainings and presentations for the Howard County Police Department, Howard County Housing Commission, Howard County Department of Children & Families, the Columbia Association, and the National Alliance on Mental Health (NAMI) of Howard County.